yusufaine/tp/docs/DeveloperGuide.md

   Use case ends.

 * 4a.
-RecipeBook checks if the given index is valid.
+RecipeBook checks if the given recipe index or name is valid.
-    * If index is valid
+    * If recipe index or name is valid <br>

       Use case ends.

-    * If index is invalid,
+    * If recipe index or name is invalid,
         * RecipeBook shows an error message

           Use case resumes at step 2